DragonOfMath/discord-dragon-bot/docs/index.md

 Aliases: `lightness`, `brighten`, `lighten`

 Adjust the brightness of an image.
+Use a number between -1 and 1.

 ### `image.contrast [imageURL] [value]`